- 11 Dec 2025

 Application Setup and Configuration

-Follow these steps to install the Flashpoint Ignite Threat Intelligence Engine App via TC Exchange™:
+Follow these steps to install the Flashpoint Ignite Threat Intelligence Engine App on your ThreatConnect instance:

 - Log into ThreatConnect with a System Administrator account.

-- Hover over Settings
+- From the Settings

-on the top navigation bar and select TC Exchange Settings.
-Then select the Catalog tab on the TC Exchange Settings screen.
+menu on the top navigation bar, select TC Exchange Settings. - Select the Catalog tab on the TC Exchange™ Settings screen.

 - Locate the Flashpoint Ignite Threat Intelligence Engine App on the Catalog tab.
-Then click Install

-in the Options column to install the App.
+in the Options column to install the App. - Click INSTALL in the App’s Release Notes window.

 - Log into ThreatConnect with a System Administrator account.